redox-os/orbtk/README.md

 The Orbital Widget Toolkit is a multi platform (G)UI toolkit for building scalable user interfaces with the programming language Rust.
 It's based on the [Entity Component System Pattern](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) and provides a functional-reactive API.

-The main goals of OrbTk are fast peformance, easy to use and cross platform.
+The main goals of OrbTk are fast performance, easy to use and cross platform.

 <img alt="Calculator" height="300" src="https://gitlab.redox-os.org/redox-os/assets/raw/master/screenshots/Calculator.png">